winding-lines/notes/content/notes/pytorch-pip-install.md

 To learn more about pip see the [pip note]({{< ref "/notes/python-packages.md">}}).

-## wheels for torch
+## Wheels for torch

-For python 3.7 Pytorch is provided through 2 [files](https://pypi.org/project/tensorflow/#files), one per operating system:
+For python 3.7 Pytorch is provided through 2 [files](https://pypi.org/project/torch/#files), one per operating system:

 * torch-1.3.1-cp37-cp37m-manylinux1_x86_64.whl
 * torch-1.3.1-cp37-none-macosx_10_7_x86_64.whl

 As opposed to TF there is no support wheel for windows.
+Also TF uses the newer manylinux2010 platform tag.

 ### File summary